Xilinx/AI-Engine-Test-Harness/docs/src/hw_features.rst

 DMA Channel Operating Sequences
 -------------------------------

-* **Performance Testing Mode**
+**Performance Testing Mode**

 Tx Channels sending data to the AI Engine work as follows:

 1. Each channel loads a user-defined quantity of data from DDR and stores it in its own local URAM buffer.
 The functional testing mode is an exception, all data are not preloaded to URAM but stored in DDR.
 2. After all data has been stored in the URAM buffer, each channel starts a countdown based on its 'delay' parameter.
 This allows Tx channels to start sending data to the AIE at different starting time points.
 3. Once the countdown reaches 0, each channel loads data from the URAM buffer and sends it to AIE.
-Each channel can repeat this step based on an user-specified number of replays to ensure both result correctness and performance, or in another way which is only supported on VCK190, random sequence can be concatenated to the data that is preloaded to the URAM to supplement the data sequence to the length that is required by the user.
+Each channel can repeat this step based on an user-defined number of replays to ensure both result correctness and performance, or in another way which is only supported on VCK190, random sequence can be concatenated to the data that is preloaded to the URAM to supplement the data sequence to the length that is required by the user.
 4. Each channel reports the latency (cycle count) between the time it starts to send the first data and it starts to send the last data to the AIE.
 In functional testing mode (only supported on VCK190), no latency will be reported as performance is not taken into consideration in this scenario.

 Rx Channels receiving data from the AI Engine work as follows: